 Persuasive Presentations: Tips and Techniques for Public Speaking

-Public speaking is frequently ranked s the number one fear for adults- coming in higher than fear of death!
-Yet speaking publicly is increasing becoming a requirement for many jobs.
+Public speaking is frequently ranked as the number one fear for adults- coming in higher than fear of death!
+Yet speaking publicly is increasingly becoming a requirement for many jobs.
 Luckily, effective public speaking is not magic.
 There are specific skills that enhance presentation delivery, strategies for program development, and tips for converting speaker anxiety into energy.
 This interactive workshop provides participants with practical tools for public speaking in any setting.

 Reaching Inside: Motivating Ourselves